kiboschool/course-pm-and-design/src/lessons/ui-design-basics/typography.md

 ## What is Typography?

-Typography is a part of UI/UX (user interface and user experience) design that involves the use of typefaces ( or font families) to create readable, usable and user-friendly interfaces/ experiences.
+Typography is a part of UI/UX (user interface and user experience) design that involves the use of typefaces ( or font families) to create readable, usable and user-friendly interfaces/experiences.
 Good typography enhances users’ digital experiences, optimizes usability, catches users’ attention and has the potential to increase conversion rates.
 We’ll go into more detail about usability and conversion rates later on in this course.

 ## Useful Typography Terms

 ### Typeface

-Typeface which is also known as a font family refers to the faces of physical letter blocks.
+Typeface, which is also known as a font family, refers to the faces of physical letter blocks.
 Typefaces are composed of fonts, much like an album is composed of tracks or a book is composed of chapters.
 Typefaces include multiple font weights which share styles across all their characters, numbers and symbols.
 Arial, Times New Roman and, yes, even Comic Sans are all typefaces.

-There are many types of typefaces but for this course we’ll focus on the two which are most prevalent in UI design which are Serif and San Serif.
+There are many types of typefaces but for this course we’ll focus on the two which are most prevalent in UI design which are Serif and Sans Serif.

-### Serif and San Serif Typefaces
+### Serif and Sans Serif Typefaces

 Serif’s are typefaces which have strokes on them.
 While sans-serifs are typefaces which do not have strokes.
 A good way to remember this is that “serif” translates directly into “stroke” while “sans-serif” translates directly into “no stroke”.
 Below are examples of serif and sans-serif fonts.